If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

 Visual Basic was a leader in Windows application development for years, starting with Version 3.0 in Windows 3.1.
 Castle Software Australia constructed several large commercial applications using VB over the years, and one remains in service even now.

-We retain licenses and development toolkits (including several third party libraries) to maintain and enhance Visual Basic 6 applications.
-We can also assist with porting these legacy systems to new C# applictions (Windows or Web).
+We retain licenses and development toolkits (including several third party libraries) to maintain, enhance and deploy Visual Basic 6 applications.
+We can also assist with porting these legacy systems to modern (C#) Windows or Web solutions.

-Note: Silverlight is a platform that will not be supported beyond 2022, and is really only practical using Internet Explorer, but it will work on IE 6 and up.
+Note: Silverlight is a platform that will not be supported beyond 2021, and is really only practical using Internet Explorer, but it delivered a rich UI on IE 6 and up, when HTML5 support wasn't possible.

-Have you got an existing web system that needs enhancing and support?
 We can provide services by staff who understand how the older HTML/CSS or ASP/VBScript designs worked, and won't accidentally break it.
-We have our own test environments for the older version of Internet Explorer to ensure that your changes work exactly as required on your SOE.
+We have our own test environments for the older versions of Internet Explorer to ensure that essential changes work exactly as required on your SOE, while we work on the greenfields solution separately.

 Its rare to come across a classic ASP system now, written using VBscript + ADO and typically using Access/JET databases behind the scenes, but if you do and have questions about it - ask us!